opeakinfenwa/QR-Generator-Service/Readme.md

 * Proficiency in modular Express architecture
 * Practical use of raw SQL and PostgreSQL
-* Cache optimization using Redis
+* Cache optimisation using Redis
 * A custom, version controlled approach to migrations and seeding

 It reflects an emphasis on **clarity**, **extensibility**, and **production readiness** without over engineering.